kioz-wang/zargs/README.md

 #### Callbacks

-A callback (`.callBackFn`) can be configured, which will be executed after matching and parsing.
+A callback (`.callbackFn`) can be configured, which will be executed after matching and parsing.

 #### Subcommands